 104. Economics II.
 3(3-0); I, II, and SS.
 Prerequisite: Econ.
-101 or Ag.
-Econ.
-101. Mr. Thompson.
+101. Mr.

+Thompson.

 The most urgent contemporary economic problems in the light of generally accepted economic principles; critical examination of the problems and the various proposed remedies; the solutions which seem to offer the greatest promise of successful operation.